mcdonc/.nixconfig/videos/replacingoverlays/script.rst

 Overview
 --------

+- Nix overlays are most typically used to gain access to older or newer revisions of ``nixpkgs`` packages.
+If you want, say, the most recent version of ``cmake`` (from the unstable branch of nixpkgs).
+Or an older version of ``olive-editor`` (from the 22.11 branch of nixpkgs).

 - It is possible to disuse overlays in your Nix configuration pretty easily if you use flakes.

-- Along the way, we'll learn how to pass flake inputs and derivatives thereof down to our "normal" config files.
+- It's not really necessary to disuse overlays, they work fine.
+But along the way, we'll learn how to pass flake inputs and derivatives thereof down to our "normal" config files without using overlays.

 Overlays
 --------